navcoin/NavHub/content/projects/open-alias/index.md

 ## Overview
 NAV OpenAlias is a little like PayPal, which lets you send a payment to an email address.
 The difference is that OpenAlias uses an easy to remember ‘email style’ address to represent your full NavCoin wallet address.

-For more information, visit [openalias.org](https://openalias.org/)
+For more information on how it works, visit [openalias.org](https://openalias.org/)

 ## Registering for a NAV OpenAlias